-You will have two paper assignment as well as Discussion Boards activities.
+You will have a paper assignment as well as Discussion Boards activities.
 Both of these assignments are detailed in separate handouts available on the Blackboard page for our class.
 These handouts are currently available and will remain so for the entire semester.

-Your Developmental Autobiography & your "Babies Video" assignment will both be turned in via email, to my SPC email address, rherbert@southplainscollege.edu.
-DO NOT SEND YOUR PAPER THROUGH BLACKBOAED!
+Your Developmental Autobiography will be turned in via email, to my SPC email address, rhert@southplainscollege.edu.
+DO NOT SEND YOUR PAPER THROUGH BLACKBOARD!
 I will send a confirmation email to the email address you send your paper from, within seventy-two hours, after I have printed your paper.
 In can only print from my office, so on Tuesdays and Thursdays, when I am at our Plainview Center, I cannot print papers.
 I wait until after I have printed the papers to ensure there is no difficulty with opening and printing your paper.
 Sending your work in the .RTF format is the best way to ensure I can print, read, and grade your work.

 Your Discussion Board posts and responses MUST BE made on Blackboard.
-There will be fifteens Forums, one per week.
-I will open the Forum at 12:00 am on the Sunday of the week, and it will remain open until 11:59 pm of the Friday of the week.
+There will be ten Forums, two per week.

+I will open the first Forum at 12:00 am on the Sunday of the week and it will remain open until 11:59 pm of the Tuesday of the week.
+Then on Wednesday, the next Forum will open at 12:00 am and stay open until 11:59 pm on Friday.
 The "Prompt" I post will have several questions in it.
-You will need to make three original posts and respond to three classmates' posts to earn half
+You will need to make three original posts and respond to three classmates'

-(five points) the available points (ten points).
+posts to earn half (five points) the available points (ten points).
 To earn more points, you must make more posts/responses, better posts/responses, or incorporate, and cite, credible outside resources.
 Examples can be found on the Discussion Board handout on Blackboard.